JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/6_Native.md

 Native ads are ad assets that are presented to users via UI components.
 It can be formatted to match your app's visual design.
 When a native ad loads, your app receives an ad object that contains its assets, and the app is then responsible for displaying them.

-Broadly speaking, there are three steps to successfully implementing Native Ads:
+Broadly speaking, there are three steps to successfully implement Native Ads:

 - Design your native ad layout.
 - Loading an ad.